- Adult Asperger Group

 Please email email@example.com for further information.

-A monthly social club for adults with Asperger Syndrome, Monday Club involves various fun activities such as quizzes, snooker and craft activities.
+A monthly social club for Asperger adults, Monday Club involves various fun activities such as quizzes, snooker and craft activities.

 The group aims to provide a friendly and supportive environment to encourage the members to socialise and take part in new and exciting activities.